rockola/NetHack/README.md

  *  Remove barriers to building NetHack on one platform and operating system, for later execution on another (possibly quite different) platform and/or operating system.
 That capability is generally known as "cross-compiling."
-    See the file "[Cross-compiling](Cross-compiling)" in the top-level folder for more information on that.
+    See the file "[Cross-compiling.md](Cross-compiling.md)" in the top-level folder for more information on that.

  *  Replace the build-time "yacc and lex"-based level compiler, the "yacc and